Open Call

 FACILITIES AND SUPPORT

-During their residency, the artists enjoy financial assistance, curatorial and technical support, accommodation and a workspace.
-Depending on the project and the needs of the artists, A·R and / or its partners set up meetings with art professionals, researchers, non-profit organizations, local artisans or any other person who can contribute to the development of the residents’ research and practice.
+During their residency, artists are offered financial assistance, curatorial and technical support, accommodation and a workspace.
+Depending on the project and the needs of the artists, A·R and / or its partners can arrange meetings with art professionals, researchers, non-profit organizations, local artisans or any other person who can contribute to the development of the residents’ research and practice.

 The studio